gxc-international-innovation-challenge/gxc-team-11/README.md

 # The Challenge

-<p>On October 1, we participated in a virtual Innovation Challenge through the University of Applied Sciences Munich, where we worked together with the city of Munich on a digital solution for sustainable coexistence.</p>
+<p>On October 1, we began participating in a virtual Innovation Challenge through the University of Applied Sciences Munich, where we worked together with the City of Munich Department of Labor & Economic Development on a digital solution for sustainable coexistence.</p>

 *The challenge headline was:*